emanuil-tolev/es-hands-on-intro/README.md

 5. Run `./build.sh`

     Alternatively, (e.g. if you're using Windows) run each line in the build.sh file as a separate command from inside the new directory.

+# Hello Aberystwyth!

+## When I came to the UK 10 years ago, I could not have asked for a better and more welcoming place.
+Whether you end up working at a large company, a start-up, make your own, do research, or any of the other wonderful things you can do, good luck!
+Try to take care of and to enjoy yourselves.